Compton Hit-And-Run Accident Lawyers

 What initially seemed like a routine rear-end collision, commonly known as a “fender bender,” turned into a significant settlement with high maximum limits for a client who suffered lower back disc injuries.
 The case was resolved just two weeks before the scheduled trial commencement.– BRIAN BEECHER

-Filing a claim after a hit-and-run accident can be complicated, especially if the at-fault driver remains unknown.
-In California, there are strict time limits, also known as the statute of limitations, for pursuing compensation, whether through a personal injury lawsuit or an insurance claim.
+In California, there are strict time limits, also known as the statute of limitations, for pursuing compensation.
 Generally, victims have two years from the date of the accident to file a lawsuit.
 Since hit-and-run cases often involve an unidentified driver, this same deadline typically applies to UM claims as well.

 However, insurance claim deadlines are typically much shorter than the legal deadline for filing a lawsuit.
-You must notify your insurance company of an accident and file a claim within the timeframe specified in your policy, often days or weeks, not years.
-Missing these cut-off dates can result in denial of coverage, even if you are still within the timeframe to sue.
-Report accidents to your insurer immediately, and review your policy for specific deadlines.
+Notify your insurance company of an accident and file a claim within the timeframe specified in your policy.
+Missing these deadlines may result in the denial of coverage, even if you are still within the timeframe for filing a lawsuit.

 Hit-And-Run Accident Statistics